cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 petclinic-jx     0.0.1        http://petclinic-jx.jx-staging.cbjx.dcanadillas.com
 ```

-In this output we can see also our previous `petclinic` application deployed with our previous example with "customized" Jenkins X pipeline.
+In this output we can see also our previous `petclinic` application deployed with our previous example  with the "customized" Jenkins X pipeline.
 And our recently deployed Jenkins X application `petclinic-jx`.
 Some differences between them are that we needed to define deployment in the first pipeline example (non-pure Jenkins X way), but there is no versioning or promotion lifecycle.
 In the other hand, our last application build - just by importing it with Jenkins X - it is versioned, deployed in the right environment and with an access url.
 This means that the Kubernetes `service`, `deployyment` and `ingress` have been configured automatically.
 And it also used GitOps promotion to track and audit all versioning and promotion environment.

 But, the last application deployment wasn't really successful: